NateHutch365/CIS-Benchmarks-Intune/README.md

 This is a work in progress, more profiles will be added in time and I will update to newer versions as they are released.

+You can import the files using the fantastic Intune Manager tool found here: https://github.com/Micke-K/IntuneManagement

 Use at your own risk, I always advise you to throughly check the configurations that you are importing to a tenant and test them before production rollout.

 Thanks!